Dowell-Lab/Tfit/README.md

     -n 16
 ```

-Which will attempt to model the preliminary calls output by invoking the `bidir` module and adjust the modeling parameters to the user-specified bidirectional file.
+which will attempt to model the preliminary calls output by invoking the `bidir` module and adjust the modeling parameters to the user-specified bidirectional file.
+The -np flag specifies the number of nodes while the number provided OMP_NUM_THREADS and -n should match.
+Together, this run will use 64 threads/cores across 4 nodes.

 After the model module has finished, Tfit will output two files in the user specified output directories:
 1. Full model estimates: \<jobName>\_models_MLE.tsv